mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Basic Configuration

-The base configuration is mainly used to specify MindSpore random seeds and related settings for loading weights.
+The basic configuration is mainly used to specify MindSpore random seeds and related settings for loading weights.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types   |
 |-----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|